seeam1026/SQL-data-exploration/Case Study - Foodie-Fi/README.md

 | pro monthly   | 326            | 32.6       |
 | trial         | 19             | 1.9        |

+*Output shows that "pro monthly" is the most popular plan (32.6%), while churn remains significant at 23.6%.
+Most customers prefer flexibility over long-term commitment, as seen with the lower uptake of "pro annual" (19.5%).
+Addressing churn and promoting annual plans with added value or discounts could improve retention and revenue.*

 ### **Q8.
 How many customers have upgraded to an annual plan in 2020?**
 ```SQL
     WITH CTE AS (